neurostuff/NiMARE/docs/about.rst

 NiMARE aims to fill a gap in a burgeoning meta-analytic ecosystem.
 The goal of NiMARE is to collect a wide range of meta-analytic tools in one Python library.
 Currently, those methods are spread out across a range of programming languages and user interfaces, or are never even translated from the original papers into useable tools.
-NiMARE operates on NIMADS-format datasets, which users will be able to compile by searching the NeuroStuff database with the pyNIMADS library.
+NiMARE operates on NIMADS-format datasets, which users will be able to compile by searching the NeuroStore database with the pyNIMADS library.
 A number of other services in the ecosystem will then use NiMARE functions to perform meta-analyses, including Neurosynth 2.0, `NeuroVault`_, and `metaCurious`_.

 .. note::